 In short, you will have to keep making sure EVERY referral who enters through your promotion and then gets others in, gets the best possible training to succeed.
 This is the ONLY way I personally know to make this formula work.

-Through this formula, you will be bringing in referrals who have a higher liklihood of ambition and open minded to succeed.
+Through this formula, you will be bringing in referrals who have a higher likelihood of ambition and open minded to succeed.
 That will make them more coachable (considering you are a good coach).
+And also, for what I consider to be better than MLM, I offer my own online business coaching.

 1) That best case scenario, not everyone will be making money.